Authoring A Provider

 docs/features/README.mdif you added a feature page; - the related-doc lists at the bottom of any pages you cross-link from.

-Run npm run docs:check before pushing - it builds the CLI, validates the command/help surface, checks every internal link, and rebuilds the docs site.
+Run node scripts/generate-provider-matrix.mjs to regenerate the provider decision matrix in docs/providers/README.md; do not edit the generated table by hand.
+Then run scripts/check-docs.sh before pushing — it builds the CLI, validates the provider metadata and command/help surface, checks every internal link, and rebuilds the docs site.

 #Step 11.
 Ship The PR